danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## What's a Lambda Authorizer?

 The Lambda Authorizer is a feature of APIG to control access to our API.
-From the AWS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">docs</a>:
+The AWS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">docs</a> mention:

 > A Lambda authorizer is useful if you want to implement a custom authorization scheme that uses a bearer token authentication strategy such as OAuth...

-There are two types of authorizers:
+There are two types of Lambda Authorizers:

 1. Token based-authorizer.
 2. Request parameter-based authorizer.